-8. Antimicrobial management
+Antimicrobial management

-Ibrahim EH, Sherman G, Ward S, Fraser VJ, Kollef MH.
+- Ibrahim EH, Sherman G, Ward S, Fraser VJ, Kollef MH.
 The influence of inadequate antimicrobial treatment of bloodstream infections on patient outcomes in the ICU setting.
 Chest.
 2000 Jul;118(1):146-55. and Roberts D, Kumar A and Sharma S, Time to Appropriate Antibiotic Administration is a critical determinant in pneumonia-associated septic shock, Chest, 2004, 126,724S.
-I

-Of interest now are the kinetics of antibiotics in ICU, particularly beta-lactams and whether continuous infusion vs intermittent dosing results in improved outcomes in severe infection.
-The BLING studies and the BLISS study have demonstrated some promise in earlier trials, and BLING-III will hopefully shed light on this and results are to be published imminently.
+I - Of interest now are the kinetics of antibiotics in ICU, particularly beta-lactams and whether continuous infusion vs intermittent dosing results in improved outcomes in severe infection.
+The BLING studies and the BLISS study have demonstrated some promise in earlier trials.
+BLING-III (NEJM 2024) did not demonstrate a statistically significant result but did show clinical significance with improved 'cure rate' in the continuous infusion group.
+In the setting of sepsis being such a global issue, and a continuous infusion being a relatively straightforward intervention, how do the results affect your practice?

-9. Sedation and delirium
+Sedation and delirium

-This is a huge area, with studies investigating whether there is an optimum sedative in ICU, whether there is a wonder drug to prevent delirium, and whether there is a wonder drug to treat delirium.
-Overall, the evidence does not favour one drug over another for all-comers to ICU and this is an important point when deciding how you pick your drug for sedation and the patient population this may apply to.

-Dexmedetomidine has been a key drug of focus in the recent sedation trials.
-The earlier studies (PRODEX, MIDEX - each with their methodological issues) suggested mortality benefit.
-The largest and most recent study is another ANZICS-CTG study - SPICE III (NEJM 2019).
-SPICE III showed that the use of dexmedetomidine as the primary sedative in ventilated ICU patients did not change 90 day mortality (?best primary outcome to use), but did show an increase in adverse events (bradycardia, hypotension, asystole) - particularly in the younger patients.
+- This is a huge area, with studies investigating whether there is an optimum sedative in ICU, whether there is a wonder drug to prevent delirium, and whether there is a wonder drug to treat delirium.
+Overall, the evidence does not favour one drug over another for all-comers to ICU and this is an important point when deciding how you pick your drug for sedation and the patient population this may apply to. - Dexmedetomidine has been a key drug of focus in the recent sedation trials.
+The earlier studies (PRODEX, MIDEX each with their methodological issues) suggested mortality benefit.
+The largest and most recent study is another ANZICS-CTG study SPICE III (NEJM 2019).
+SPICE III showed that the use of dexmedetomidine as the primary sedative in ventilated ICU patients did not change 90 day mortality (?best primary outcome to use), but did show an increase in adverse events (bradycardia, hypotension, asystole) particularly in the younger patients.
 Have a think about which patient groups might benefit from dexmed...
-Also, worth knowing about DahLIA (JAMA 2016, 315(14):1460) which showed increased vent-free hours, quicker time to extubation, and faster resolution of delirium - though was underpowered.

-In light of the potential harm to patients under the age of 65, the SPICE IV trial is currently underway looking at its use in patients >65 only.
+Also, worth knowing about DahLIA (JAMA 2016, 315(14):1460) which showed increased vent-free hours, quicker time to extubation, and faster resolution of delirium though was underpowered. - In light of the potential harm to patients under the age of 65, the SPICE IV trial is currently underway looking at its use in patients >65 only.

-10. Stress ulcer prophylaxis
+Stress ulcer prophylaxis

-Key studies to know:

-- SUP-ICU: Pantoprazole vs placebo in patients at risk for stress ulcer development in the ICU - PEPTIC: PPI vs H2RA in mechanically ventilated patients

-About to be published - REVISE - large Australian ANZICS-CTG trial of PPI use in mechanically ventilated patients
+- Key studies to know: - SUP-ICU: Pantoprazole vs placebo in patients at risk for stress ulcer development in the ICU - o PEPTIC: PPI vs H2RA in mechanically ventilated patients - In light of uncertain about PPI harm signals from SUP-ICU and PEPTIC, this prompted the REVISE trial.
+Large Australian ANZICS-CTG trial of PPI use in mechanically ventilated patients.
+REVISE demonstrated a significant reduction in clinically importance UGI bleeding events in ventilated patients, with IV pantoprazole compared to placebo, without worsening mortality or secondary outcomes.

-11. Liberal vs restrictive oxygen targets in ICU?
+Liberal vs restrictive oxygen targets in ICU?

-Hyperoxia has physiological rationale to be harmful, but the evidence is mixed for whether liberal or restrictive oxygen targets may be beneficial in reducing mortality or ventilator-free days.
+- Hyperoxia has physiological rationale to be harmful, but the evidence is mixed for whether liberal or restrictive oxygen targets may be beneficial in reducing mortality or ventilator-free days.
 The most recent studies include:

-- ICU-ROX (NEJM 2019)
+- o ICU-ROX (NEJM 2019)

-- HOT-ICU (NEJM 2021)
+- o HOT-ICU (NEJM 2021)

-- LOCO-2 (NEJM 2020)
+- o LOCO-2 (NEJM 2020)